Outsiders (comics): Outsiders: Five of a Kind

 In the weeks leading up to the new series' debut, Batman holds tryouts to determine who will be on the team in a series of one-shots called Five of a Kind.
 Each issue featured a different creative team (including Outsiders creator Mike W. Barr) and an epilogue written by Tony Bedard.

 Batman angers several members, who feel he has no right to remove people already on the team.
 Captain Boomerang leaves the team for Amanda Waller's Suicide Squad, and Nightwing decides to take no part in the Outsiders' questionable activities.
-Katana is chosen as the team's first official member, joined later by the Martian Manhunter, Metamorpho and Grace.
+Katana is chosen as the team's first official member, joined later by Martian Manhunter, Metamorpho and Grace.
 Thunder is kicked off the team; the second Aquaman is rejected because Batman feels he does not match up to his predecessor, Orin.
 Batman then tells the other members: "Whether you like it or not, you're here to save the world.
 And you're going to be hated for it".
 After the team's first official mission in Outsiders #50, Catwoman overheard the other recruits talking about the team being "down by law" and said: "Batman can't possibly start up his own crew of super-crooks without me in it!"